baseonballs/mpower-sitedocs/site-docs/mathematics/a2/hw/aops/hw.04.sol.md

 ## **Problem 2**

-Looking at the graph, you can clearly see 3 line segements.
-This should tell you to immediate look at the slope of each segement.
-A line is defined by at least 2 points.
-You can extract the two points in the first segment by looking at the xy coordinate.
+>Looking at the graph, you can clearly see three line segments.
+This should immediately prompt you to examine the slope of each segment.
+A line is defined by at least two points, so you can extract two points from the first segment by checking the coordinates.

-I have it as :  (-5, 0) nand  (-1, -4).
-These are your x1, y1 and x2, y2 points.
-Now go find the slope.
-Once you have the m-value, you should be able to come up with the function (eaution) for this line using the slope-intercept form (it's the easy): y = mx + b.
+>In this case, the points are (-5, 0) and (-1, -4).
+These represent your \(x_1, y_1\) and \(x_2, y_2\) values.
+Now, calculate the slope.
+Once you have the slope (the \(m\)-value), you can use the slope-intercept form to find the equation of the line: \(y = mx + b\).

-Apply this strategy for the next two segments.
-By then you should be able to express the functions illustrated on the graph
+>Apply this same strategy for the next two segments.
+By the end, you should be able to express the equations for all the functions represented on the graph.

 ### Solution: